ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

     }
     ```

-This will then process your JavaScript with TypeScript with the additional configurated settings you provide.
+This will then process your JavaScript with TypeScript with the additional configuration settings you provide.
 This also allows you to configure the rest of _tsconfig.json_ to support your IDE and local development environment settings.